celestelayne/hitchcock-code-along/README.md

 #### Add [Twitter Bootstrap](https://getbootstrap.com).
 - For this exercise, we'll be using the Bootstrap CDN (content delivery network).
 In the `<head>` you'll add the stylesheet `<links>` and `<meta>` tags.
 - Just above the closing `</body>` tag, you'll add the javascript files (starting with jquery), which bootstrap relies on to function and finally the javascript file that you'll be creating for your project.
+- See [Bootstrap documentation](http://getbootstrap.com/getting-started/#template) for guideance on how to structure your starting document.
 ```sh
 <head>
 	<meta charset="utf-8">